dhaval1mak/genz/README.md

 2. **Switch Styles**: Use the toggle tabs to switch between Normal, Gen-Z, and Alpha versions
 3. **Engage**: Like articles, leave comments, and share content
 4. **Filter**: Use trending and latest filters to find relevant content
+5. **Track Progress**: View live article counter and statistics

 ### For Admins

 The system is designed to automatically:
-1. Fetch RSS feeds daily
+1. Fetch RSS feeds every 4 hours
 2. Process content through AI APIs
 3. Store rewritten articles in the database
-4. Present them in the user interface
+4. Generate static HTML for SEO
+5. Update sitemaps and submit to search engines

 ## 🔧 Configuration